jeremy-boes/ganart/README.md

 #  GANART: generative adversalial networks to paint Magic: the Gathering art

 Dataset not provided for legal reasons.
-Example in this file are results of GANs trained on MtG basic lands illustrations.
+Example in this file are results of GANs trained on MtG lands illustrations.

 [Check out this blog post](https://medium.com/ai-society/gans-from-scratch-1-a-deep-introduction-with-code-in-pytorch-and-tensorflow-cb03cdcdba0f) for an introduction to Generative Networks.